fdac17/news/README.md

+# Class on Nov 1, 3, 6
+ - Work on FP

+# Class on Oct 27, 30
+ - FP - progress reports

+# Class on Oct 25
+ - Mini-Project3 Step-1 due

+# Class on Oct 18, 20, 23
+ - Work on FP; Mini-Project3 Step-1

 # Class on Oct 18
-- Mini-Project3 Step-1
+- Mini-Project3 Step-1 introduced

-# Class on Oct 16
+# Class on Oct 11, 13, 16
 - Data analysis using R

-# Class on Oct 13
-- Data analysis using R

-# Class on Oct 11
-- Data analysis using R
+- Remaining FP proposals

 # Class on Oct 9
 - Data Discovery Step-3 due